 Putnam Greenway in VCP - Roundtrip (3 miles)

 Bridle Path- Roundtrip Required (1.7 mile)

 Hikers choice- repeat your favorite trail for the remaining 1.4 miles

 The cost and the swag:

-A $50 initial fee will get your group an in person hike led by VCPA staff to start off your 21 miles.
-An additional $10 per person wanting to complete the challenge (which will be coordinated with VCPA staff) will receive a sticker, finishers patch, magnifying lens, map of the Park and information about VCPA.
+A $50 initial fee will get your group an in person hike led by VCPA staff to start off your 21 miles and a discounted per person fee for those wanting to complete the challenge (which will be coordinated with VCPA staff) will receive a sticker, finishers patch, magnifying lens, map of the Park and information about VCPA.